RaulBernal/spacecraft/readme.md

 - Check if is running with: `docker ps`
 - Check LOGs with: `docker logs grafana`
 - If you want to rebuild the Grafana docker: `cd $HOME/grafana && docker-compose down && docker-compose up -d`
+- If you get this error: `ERROR: Volume grafana_data declared as external, but could not be found.` you can try to solve with: `docker volume create --name=grafana_data`

 ## Image 1
 ![telegram-cloud-photo-size-4-5857134381905329881-y](https://github.com/RaulBernal/spacecraft/assets/3751926/d9cf61a7-69ad-49d9-a9a2-1f8d6c969efd)